Orange County, CA · Charleston, SC

 Is anesthesia-free dental cleaning safe?+

 Yes — for the right patients.
-Every appointment starts with a physical exam by a licensed DVM to confirm your pet is a healthy candidate.
+Every appointment starts with Lindsey's assessment to confirm your pet is a healthy candidate.
 We use only gentle hand-scaling, and your pet stays awake and in control the entire time.
 If they're stressed at any point, we stop.
 We've done this safely with thousands of pets over 20 years.

 Do you go below the gum line?+